keystonejs/keystone-classic/test/e2e/README.md

 - add a model for the field to test/e2e/models/fields/<Field-Name>.js
 - add the field collection to the fields nav in test/e2e/server.js
+- add a page object for the field to test/e2e/adminUI/pages/fieldTypes
-- add the selectors for the field to test/e2e/adminUI/pages/list
+- add a page object for the list testing the field to test/e2e/adminUI/pages/lists
 - add uiTest<Field-Name>Field.js to test/e2e/adminUI/group005Fields
 - add uxTest<Field-Name>Field.js to test/e2e/adminUI/group005Fields